 Curing performance expert at Michelin

-These are major drawbacks for engineering teams to learn from historical data to train self-learning models in a promising way to accelerate time-to-market and cut development times by up to 50%.
+These are major drawbacks for automotive industry engineering teams to learn from historical data to train self-learning models in a promising way to accelerate time-to-market and cut development times by up to 50%.

-Instead of hiring more Python coders or data scientists and waiting months for meaningful insights, Monolith magnifies engineers’ expertise and test data to develop to predict the outcome of new unseen product scenarios, which dramatically accelerates design cycles and allows to deliver better quality products in half the time.
+Instead of hiring more Python coders or data scientists and waiting months for meaningful insights, Monolith magnifies automotive industry engineers’ expertise and test data to develop to predict the outcome of new unseen product scenarios, which dramatically accelerates design cycles and allows for delivery of better quality products in half the time.

-Reduce tests & simulations to learn more from your data
+AI adoption: Reduce tests & simulations to learn more from your automotive data

 Figure 1: Using Monolith, BMW Group engineers built self-learning models using the wealth of their existing crash data and were able to accurately predict the force on the tibia for a range of different crash types without doing physical crashes.